hexbatch/shell-game/README.md

 The future gui will make it easier to design and test out shell and element concepts, and add in higher order behavior implemented by using the yaml and data structures in this version.
 As of version 0.2, all the code and yaml works

 ## First version is pretty bare bones.
-A yaml editor, a load button and a step button , and a add button
+A YAML editor, a Check button, a Step button , and an Add button

 Edit the yaml directly to set things up